doesnotcommit/fes/README.md

 ## Usage

-CSV input is read from stdin, Output is written to stdout (inspired by the Unix `cpio` command).
+CSV input is read from stdin, output is written to stdout (inspired by the Unix `cpio` command).

 Example: